USS General R. M. Blatchford (AP-153): Operational history

 The USNS R.M.
-Blatchford (T-AP153) made at least two more trips carrying refugees; she sailed from Bremerhaven, Germany across the Atlantic Ocean with refugees from Germany, Poland, Russia, Czechoslovakia and other countries and arrived at the Port of New York on 25 September,15 December 1951, and 22 April 1952.
+Blatchford (T-AP153) made at least two more trips carrying refugees; she sailed from Bremerhaven, Germany across the Atlantic Ocean with refugees from Germany, Poland, Russia, Czechoslovakia, Yugoslavia and other countries and arrived at the Port of New York on 31 January, 23 June, 25 September,15 December 1951, and 22 April 1952.
 She made two more trips after 15 December 1951 carrying refugees, again from Bremerhaven, Germany, but this time to the Port of New Orleans arriving there in mid-March 1952.
 There's a Manifest of Inbound Passengers (Aliens) list for the ship that departed from Bremerhaven, Germany 11 April 1952, and arrived in New York, New York 22 April 1952 again, carrying refugees.

 She was reacquired by the Navy on 1 March 1950 for operations by a Civil Service crew under the MSTS transported thousands of troops from the West Coast in support of United Nations Forces in Korea.

 On 11 February 1961 she sailed from New York for two and a half years overseas service in the United Nations Congo sealift.
 Earning her the nickname of "Ambassador Ship," her crew cemented goodwill relations for the United States in the best traditions of the People-to-People Program while helping to keep the peace in the Congo.
 The veteran transport travelled 174000 nmi in ferrying 36,809 passengers to and from the Congo, Morocco, India, Pakistan, Malaya, and Indonesia.
 She circumnavigated the African continent several times and criss-crossed the Indian Ocean repeatedly while rotating United Nations soldiers, doctors, nurses, and technicians assigned to the Congo.
 General R. M. Blatchford arrived New York on 11 August 1963 with high praise.

 In the Fall of 1964 the Blatchford sailed from Morehead City, NC to Rota, Spain fully laden with Marines from the 2nd Marine Air Wing (home based at MCAS Cherry Point).
 The deployment was part of the largest amphibious operation since World War II, a combined forces NATO war exercise code-named Operation Steel Pike.
 The return was via the Canary Islands for liberty.
 During the return crossing of the Atlantic the ship passed through the final track of four former hurricanes.
 The seas became so rough that the troops were confined below decks and life boat drills were simulated in place.
 A fire broke out in a bow compartment at approximately 08:00 on the final day of the storm.
 The alarm added to the adventure and the fire was quickly extinguished by the Damage Control Party.

 She continued to operate in the Atlantic supporting U.S. Forces in Europe until transferred to the Pacific in 1965 to carry troops to South Vietnam.
 She continued this vital task until overhauled at San Francisco in January 1967 and entering ready reserve status.
 General R. M. Blatchford was transferred to the Maritime Administration in September 1968 and entered the National Defense Reserve Fleet.